avinassh/py-caskdb/README.md

 - Key deletion: CaskDB does not have a delete API.
 Read the paper and implement it
 - Instead of using a hash table, use a data structure like the red-black tree to support range scans
 - CaskDB accepts only strings as keys and values.
 Make it generic and take other data structures like int or bytes.
+- While startup, current implementation loads values into memory.
+This is unnecessary and can be avoided.
+Just skip the value bytes and reading just the keys enough to build KeyDir

 ### Level 2:
 - Hint file to improve the startup time.
 The paper has more details on it